Admission Information

 Please click here to find out if you qualify

 If you would like to apply for a place at our nursery for your 2 year old child please complete our application form or call into the school office to collect a form.
+We currently only offer morning places for pre-school.

 Admission to Nursery Class